 We test for the effects of these structural changes on the 1990s reversal in two steps.
 First, in column 3 of table 2, we add controls for education, religion, ethnicity, family income, and family structure and then, in a second step, because of its special problems of endogeneity, add the control for whether there is a working woman in the family.
-All of these factors have their expected and now well-documented impacts on gender attitudes (details provided on the Web pages), but none of these controls changes the period coefficients very much.
-The slope for 1977-94 in model 3 is ± 0.022 , down only 12% from the ± 0.025 shown in model 2 without any structural controls.
-The hinge marking the downturn at 1994 changes negligibly (± 0.062 to ± 0.061), so the downturn cannot be explained by any of these measurable characteristics of the GSS individuals.
+All of these factors have their expected and now well-documented impacts on gender attitudes (details provided in appendix table A3, which can be accessed in the online version of this journal), but none of these controls changes the period coefficients very much.
+The slope for 1977-94 in model 3 is +0.022, down only 12% from the +0.025 shown in model 2 without any structural controls.
+The hinge marking the downturn at 1994 changes negligibly (-0.062 to -0.061), so the downturn cannot be explained by any of these measurable characteristics of the GSS individuals.
 The second spline coefficient is actually larger after the controls suggesting that the rebound after 2000 might have been stronger except for changes in American society.